petrussola/ua-job-portal/src/pages/tips/tip-1.md

 image: [https://unsplash.com/photos/people-sitting-in-front-of-computer-monitors-dZxQn4VEv2M]
 ---

-## Why tech companies hire people with specific market knowledge and why this is important for your job search.

 Big tech companies hire for a number of positions people with specific market knowledge: in sales, marketing, customer support and other business roles.
 There are several reasons for that:
 ## 1. Faster Time to Market: